mickfuzz/phd4/_posts/thesis_chapters/tocs/2025-4-2-Literature_review.md_toc.md

             -   [Research Questions](#research-questions)
         -   [Link to the next chapter](#link-to-the-next-chapter)
     -   [Holding Zone / For the Chop?](#holding-zone-for-the-chop)
-    -   [Barriers to participation in game making practices (explored in contextual settings)](#barriers-to-participation-in-game-making-practices-explored-in-contextual-settings)
-        -   [Institutional Barriers - related to UK School context](#institutional-barriers---related-to-uk-school-context)
-        -   [Technical Barriers - Difficulties in learning to program](#technical-barriers---difficulties-in-learning-to-program)
-        -   [Cultural / Identity barriers to participation in ...](#cultural-identity-barriers-to-participation-in)
-            -   [Barrier - Identity and computer
-                cultures](#barrier---identity-and-computer-cultures)
-        -   [Barrier - unfamiliarity with support
-            practices](#barrier---unfamiliarity-with-support-practices)
-        -   [Outlining cultural barriers / aspects of game making](#outlining-cultural-barriers-aspects-of-game-making)
     -   [Game making and coding and in schools and formal education](#game-making-and-coding-and-in-schools-and-formal-education)
         -   [Coding and Computing as a School Subject in the